-A few weeks ago, I wrote an article on what to consider when choosing colors for data vis.
+A few weeks ago, I wrote an article on what to consider when choosing colors for data vis on the Datawrapper blog.
 In it, I noted that one should avoid the stereotypical blue for men and pink for women when visualizing gender data.
 John Burn-Murdoch from the Financial Times responded with a tweet, showing which newsrooms used which colors in their reporting of the UK gender pay gap data.

 This article is an extension of that tweet.
 I’ll start off with some examples of news graphics where pink & blue were used as well as examples where they weren’t – explaining along the way why the classic pink & blue combo is an unawesome choice.
 Afterwards, we’ll look at two ways of moving away from this color combination in visualizing gender data.
 Let’s start with the bad news:

 The era of pink & blue isn’t over.
 Surprisingly many big projects in the last four years used these colors to convey information about men and women, e.g. the New York Times, Bloomberg and the Wall Street Journal.
 Two The Pudding projects from 2017 that looked at gender in movies used red and blue – a third project in 2017, “Gender Representation of Comic Book Characters”, used dark blue for men and gold for women.

 Why?
 Well, there’s an argument to be made for using pink & blue: Readers will be able to decipher charts with these stereotypical colors faster.
 It’s not even necessary to explain the colors first.
 Financial Times’ Alan Smith wrote about this in FT’s column ‘Chart Doctor’: After creating a chart about baby names in pink & blue, …

 “… I justified it because the strong cultural association of the colors meant I did not need to put a separate legend on the chart.
 This, in turn, meant my graphic would be ‘cleaner’, something to which all designers aspire.”Alan Smith